Yasmani Grandal Player Props: White Sox vs. Blue Jays

 - Grandal is batting .260 with 11 doubles, six home runs and 18 walks.

-- Grandal has picked up a hit in 37 of 69 games this season, with multiple hits 16 times.

-- He has hit a home run in 8.7% of his games this year, and 2.4% of his chances at the plate.
+- Looking at the 69 games he has played this year, he's went deep in six of them (8.7%), and in 2.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.